HEPL-SmartGlasses/HEPL-Footware/Python/README.MD

 Run ```make run``` if you want to skip compile step

-The plot utility prints useful info to the console and makes a plot image called "Processing.png" using "processing.csv"
+The plot utility prints useful info to the console and makes a plot image called "Processed.png" using "processed.csv"